 You can, however, save as many versions as you like – and we recommend you save a whole bunch!

 That way, you can instantly switch back to a recent version of your site if you accidentally delete something.

-Unlike Wix, Weebly does allow you to export your website.
-If you decide to leave Weebly behind, you can simply download your site onto a zip file and be on your way.
+Weebly does allow you to export your website.
+You can download your site onto a zip file.

 It’s not the most user-friendly backup system, but the option is there.